eflumerf/styleguide/dune-daq-cppguide.md

 ### Preprocessor Macros [DUNE VERSION]

-While not explicitly forbidden, macros come with the very heavy price of the code you see not being the code the compiler sees, compounded by their de-facto global scope.
+While not explicitly forbidden, macros come with the very heavy price of the code you see not being the code the compiler sees, a problem compounded by their de-facto global scope.
 Avoid them if at all possible, using inline functions, enums, `const` variables, and putting repeated code inside of functions.

 If you *must* write a macro, this will avoid many of their problems: